Samuraig5/piranha/README.md

 ### Runs

+> [!NOTE]
+> Due to technical difficulties and slower than expected computation, I was unable to perform the tests and experiments as I wanted to.
+The concept (and files) are none the less useful in my opition and I will leave them here.
+>To see the experiments I actually ran go the the next section called Anaysis.

 The following is the file structure of the experiments:
 Each folder has three config files with the parameters and a runner file to launch the Piranha clients.